 Tier-I and Tier-II Accounts:

 New Pension System (NPS) is built in two tiers structure viz.
 Tier-I and Tier-II accounts.
 Tier –I account is a compulsory account for those who wants to join the scheme.
-The subscriber has to contribute minimum of Rs.6000 every year either in lump-sum or in installments.
+The subscriber has to contribute the minimum of Rs.6000 every year either in lump-sum or in installments.
 The minimum contribution is Rs.500 at one time.
-There is no upper limit for number of transactions.
+There is no upper limit for the number of transactions.

-Unlike bank account, the nomination in NPS can be made in favour of three persons.
+Unlike the bank account, the nomination in NPS can be made in favour of three persons.
 Upon the death of the subscriber due to any reason, the entire accumulated pension wealth would be paid to nominee/s.
 Nominee/s are not eligible for the monthly pension.
 The subscriber can have different nominees for Tier-I & Tier-II accounts.

 Permanent Retirement Account Number (PRAN):

 Permanent Retirement Account Number (PRAN) card will be issued to the subscriber on opening the Tier-I account.
-PRAN consist unique 12 digit numbers which is common for Tier I and Tier II accounts.
+PRAN consist unique 12 digit numbers which are common for Tier I and Tier II accounts.
 You need to quote PRAN in every NPS transaction, without which your transaction is incomplete.
 The PRAN being a permanent number of NPS, it remains unchanged whenever you shift your residence anywhere in India.

 The returns on NPS are based on the investments made on asset classes like equity fund (E), corporate bonds(C) and government securities (G).
-If you as a subscribers wish to take decision on allocation of your pension wealth across E, C and G asset classes, you can do so by opting active choice which is subject to maximum allocation limit for each type asset classes prescribed by PFRDA.
+If you as a subscribers wish to take the decision on allocation of your pension wealth across E, C and G asset classes, you can do so by opting active choice which is subject to maximum allocation limit for each type asset classes prescribed by PFRDA.
 You cannot opt for more than 50% of accumulated wealth in equity part of allocation.

 In case you are unable to exercise the ‘Active Choice’ (hand-on) option on investments, the money will be invested under ‘Auto Choice’ option.
-In this option the investments will be made in a life-cycle fund, that is, investment will be spread among equity, corporate and government securities, as per pre-descripted formula based on age of the subscriber.
+In this option the investments will be made in a life-cycle fund, that is, investment will be spread among equity, corporate and government securities, as per pre-descripted formula based on the age of the subscriber.